-09-02: Termination of Representation; Withdrawal; Fees; Confidentiality
+EO-20-0001: Termination of Representation; Withdrawal; Fees; Confidentiality

 Lawyer-client relationships sometimes end earlier than the lawyer and client anticipated at the start of the representation.
 A lawyer's withdrawal from representation is not always agreed upon by the client and may also be under touchy circumstances, such as dishonesty of the client or non-payment of fees owed to the lawyer.
 Further, a client may fire a lawyer at any time, for good or bad reasons.
 A lawyer faced with such situations must uphold the lawyer's ethical responsibilities to the client despite that the representation is at, near, or has reached an end.
 Client confidentiality must be protected unless the ethical rules specifically allow disclosure, and any disclosures must be made as narrowly as possible.
-If, in a court setting, the tribunal does not allow the withdrawal, the lawyer can seek relief from a higher court, but must protect the client's interests and competently represent the client and new counsel of pending court dates, status of the case, and anything else necessary and appropriate for the smooth transfer of the representation.
+If, in a court setting, the tribunal does not allow the withdrawal, the lawyer can seek relief from a higher court, but must protect the client's interests and competently represent the client until and unless an order for withdrawal is granted.
+A withdrawing lawyer must advise the client and new counsel of pending court dates, status of the case, and anything else necessary and appropriate for the smooth transfer of the representation.
 Any fees charged to the client for withdrawal-related work must be reasonable.
-Of course, the client is entitled to the client file regardless of the circumstances for the withdrawal.
+Of course, the client is entitled to the client file consistent with Ethics Opinion No. EO-19-0009, regardless of the circumstances for the withdrawal.